Kurisutaru/Kurisutaru-GreatVillainess-Mod/README.md

 ## Configuration

 A configuration file will be generated after first run with the mod installed, located in the `BepInEx/config` folder.
-The config file name was `net.kurisutaru.greatvillainess.cfg`.
+The config file name was `net.kurisutaru.something-something.cfg`.

 You can edit this file to customize settings for your preferred modifications.